py-paulo/aiogeoip/docs/index.rst

 .. caution:

    using the free service of the `IP-API <https://ip-api.com/>`_ it is only possible to make 45 HTTP requests per minute from an IP address.

 - Support for asynchronous requests with `aiohttp <https://docs.aiohttp.org/en/stable/>`_.
-- Synchronous backend in ``urllib`` and ``requests``.
+- Synchronous backend in `urllib <https://urllib3.readthedocs.io/en/latest/>`_ and `requests <https://requests.readthedocs.io/en/master/>`_.
-- Synchronous backend in urllib and requests.
+- Cached requests for greater optimization.

 Library Installation
 ====================